Curriculum Design

 Impact

 At the end of each term, children complete standardised NFER assessment tests in reading and maths.
 Every child’s standardised score is carefully scrutinised during pupil progress meetings to ensure they are making good progress.
 Where this is not the case, targeted interventions are put in place.
 Writing is moderated both within school and within the local consortia of schools to ascertain whether children are on track to make good progress.
+Again, where this is not the case, targeted interventions are put in place.
+All vulnerable children access rigorous and regular interventions to make accelerated progress.

 At the end of year 1, children will take the statutory phonics test to ascertain whether they have a secure understanding of phonics.
 In line with statutory government guidelines, children will take part in Statutory Assessments Tests (SATs) at the end of Key Stage One (year 2) and at the end of Key Stage Two (year 6).
 At the end of year 4, all children will take the statutory times tables test.